Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 2: The Predictive Value of Post Histories

 \subsection{Results}

-Table \ref{tab:mainresults} presents the prediction accuracy results, while all the ROC curves are in Web Appendix L. Both logistic regressions and BARTs see improvements in AUC and accuracy when we add textual cues from post-histories to baseline variables.
-Out-of-sample, BART models predict better overall when it comes to AUC (e.g., out-of-sample AUC$_{BART}$=.9206 vs. AUC$_{LR}$=.9074)\ but as well as the BARTs when it comes to accuracy.
+Table \ref{tab:mainresults} presents prediction accuracy results, with ROC curves in Web Appendix N. Both logistic regressions and BARTs improve AUC and accuracy when we add textual cues from post histories to baseline variables.
+Out-of-sample BART models predict better overall when it comes to AUC (e.g., out-of-sample AUC$_{BART}$ = .9206 vs. AUC$_{LR}$ = .9074)\, but perform similarly to logistic regression for accuracy.
 In short, our predictive accuracy results suggest that including textual cues consistently improves accuracy across both logistic regression and BART models.
-Even using only textual cues from post-histories performs better than using only baseline variables.
+Even using only textual cues from post histories performs better than baseline variables alone.

-We have shown that incorporating textual cues extracted from post-histories can significantly enhance the identification of fake-news sharers.
-Although our logistic regressions do not implement regularization, BARTs do.
-One could be concerned that the observed performance improvements from adding textual cues in BARTs are merely due to providing a regularization-enabled model with more features to learn from.